Natural history illustration of Gull anatomy

 Sometimes commissions for natural history illustration or botanical illustration can be really straight-forward and simple.
 I recently had a job for Bloomsbury Publishing which fell into this category.

-Bloomsbury needed a few very simple illustrations for their upcoming publication, “Gulls of the World” by Klaus Olsen.
+Bloomsbury needed a few simple illustrations for their upcoming publication, “Gulls of the World” by Klaus Olsen.

 Anatomy of a gull in flight